 The first floor and the bookstore were remodeled and expanded in the early 90’s for $11 million.
 The project added 18,200 square feet in dining, lounge, recreational, and bookstore space.
 A new lobby and student service retail space were added to the first floor of the building.
 The Coffee House was relocated to the west side of the building and increased its kitchen and seating space to accommodate the needs of a growing student population.

-In 1998, The MU complex underwent a major seismic renovation and took that opportunity to reconfigure space for student use.
-The project added stiffening elements to the south side of the MU, and removed a concrete canopy from Freeborn Hall that was considered a major earthquake hazard.
+In 1998, the Memorial Union complex underwent a major seismic renovation and took that opportunity to reconfigure space for student use.
+The project added stiffening elements to the south side of the Memorial Union, and removed a concrete canopy from Freeborn Hall that was considered a major earthquake hazard.
 A new elevator was installed to the north entry and all the rest rooms were updated to make them accessible by wheelchair.
 The MU Art Gallery got a major face-lift as did all of the office space in the tower.
-A new computer lab was added to the building in partnership with the Campus IET Department, and continues to be the most highly used computer lab on campus.
+A new computer lab, called the MU Station, was added to the building in partnership with the Campus IET Department, and was the most highly used computer lab on campus.